z-forks/fairseq/README.md

 # Requirements and Installation
 * A computer running macOS or Linux
 * For training new models, you'll also need a NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)
 * A [Torch installation](http://torch.ch/docs/getting-started.html).
-For maximum speed, we recommend using LuaJIT and [Intel MKL](https://software.intel.com/en-us/intel-mkl).
+For maximum speed, we recommend using LuaJIT and [Intel MKL](https://software.intel.com/en-us/intel-mkl). 安装Torch和LuaJIT还是比较顺利的
 * A recent version [nn](https://github.com/torch/nn).
 The minimum required version is from May 5th, 2017.
 A simple `luarocks install nn` is sufficient to update your locally installed version.

 Install fairseq by cloning the GitHub repository and running